What is an AI chatbot and why do B2B teams need one?

 Chatbots directly impact the metrics revenue leaders care about: pipeline velocity, conversion rates, and speed-to-lead.
 Here's how they move the needle:

-Lead Qualification at Scale: Chatbots filter and qualify inbound traffic before routing to human reps, ensuring your team spends time on conversations that matter.
+Lead qualification at scale: Chatbots filter and qualify inbound traffic before routing to human reps, ensuring your team spends time on conversations that matter.
+When chatbot qualification feeds a shared data layer, marketing and sales can coordinate outreach across email, ads, and sequences from the same account signals rather than running parallel campaigns off disconnected lists.

 Prospects don't operate on your schedule.
 A chatbot captures demand signals whenever they happen, qualifying leads and scheduling meetings even when your team is offline.